MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Creating-a-Web-Service-using-Extension-Codeunits--SOAP-.md

      **http:\/\/localhost:7047\/DynamicsNAV\/WS\/CRONUS%20International%20Ltd.\/services**

     > [!NOTE]
-    >  The company name is case\-sensitive.
+    >  The company name is case-sensitive.

      The page should list the page web service that you have published: `Page/PageWithCapitalization`.